Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : This button should bring up info and allow me to make changes?
 <img src="https://i.ibb.co/N1FKq50/refresh-info.jpg" alt="refresh-info" border="0" width="200">

-It does only for Fully Noded wallets.
-Does not do anything for pure bitcoin core wallets.
-Fully Noded allows you to manually create wallets and access all your nodes wallets.
-If a user were to create a wallet externall from the app then there is now way for the app to know the required information about that wallet to be able to display these details.
+It does, but only for Fully Noded wallets.
+It does not do anything for wallets created on your node externally from FN.
+FN allows you to manually create wallets and access all your nodes wallets.
 It is only possible for FN to show wallet details when the wallet was created via the `+` button on the `Active Wallet` tab.
-With these Fully Noded wallets the app will remember the public key descriptors that were used to create the wallet, its derivation, its keypool size so that the user may easily increase the size of the keypool, the wallets editable label, the wallets filename on your node, an in app unique ID so that we can delete the wallet from the app.
-If the user adds an independent signer in the form of BIP39 words then the app will cross check the derived xpubs match the xpubs in the descriptor used to create the wallet and show the user whichever signer is able to sign for this wallet.
+With FN wallets the app will remember the public key descriptors that were used to create the wallet, it's derivation, it's keypool range, the wallet label, the wallet filename, and a unique identifier.

 #### Question: why can't I see the label I gave the change address?
 When I have wallet loaded and go to List Labels under settings I can only see the name I have the wallet, not the label I gave the change address?